Table of Contents

-My name is Michael James Heron, and I’m a senior lecturer in interaction design (games and graphics) at Chalmers University of Technology in Göteborg, Sweden.
+My name is Michael James Heron, and I’m a senior lecturer in interaction design (games and graphics), which is a joint department between Chalmers University of Technology and the University of Gothenburg in Göteborg, Sweden.
 This page serves as a container for all the various things with which I’m involved.
 My research interests are accessibility, games, and especially accessibility in games.
 You can see my published work here.

 I have taught for almost twenty years in both further and higher education, and some of my teaching materials can be found at my wiki.
 I am also the owner, admin and lead developer of Epitaph: a text-based MMO set in the grim darkness of the zombie apocalypse.

 My primary research interests are in accessibility, computer games, and accessibility in computer games.
 I believe inclusivity in technology to be one of the most important elements for ensuring that all members of society can participate equally within the emerging digital economy (Heron, 2016), and that lack of access to technology can be stigmatizing, especially when considering younger individuals and entertainment technology (Heron, 2012; Vickers, Istance and Heron, 2013).
 I am also an academic critic of video games, with some of my thoughts outlined in Heron (2017); Heron (2015a); Heron and Belford (2015a); Heron and Belford (2014b) and Heron and Belford (2014c).
 I am also interested in the accessibility of tabletop games (Heron, Belford, Reid & Crabb, 2018) which I see as being part of a growing convergence of tabletop games and video games into simple ‘games’ (Heron, 2018).